cazyw/spotify-playlist-backup/README.md

 $ npm run watch
 ```

-Pushing to Heroku requires an account on Heroku and following some of their setup instruction (see https://devcenter.heroku.com/articles/deploying-nodejs).
+Deploying to Heroku requires some additional setup such as installing Heroku and creating an app and setting config variables (see https://devcenter.heroku.com/articles/deploying-nodejs) however the settings in `package.json` are already done.

 ## Project file structure